Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

 Dense prediction, encompassing tasks such as image segmentation, object detection, depth estimation, etc., is another crucial task in the field of 2D vision.
 Unlike image classification tasks, which typically generate a single prediction label for an entire image, dense prediction tasks require making predictions for every pixel in the image, usually resulting in an output image with the same resolution as the input image.
 Fine-tuning pre-trained models from image classification is a common approach for dense prediction tasks.
 With the application of PEFT methods in vision tasks, various PEFT methods tailored for dense prediction tasks have been proposed.
+Figure~\ref{fig:dense_prediction} illustrates a representative PEFT method for dense prediction.

 \textbf{Polyhistor}~\cite{liu2022polyhistor} employs a strategy of hypernetworks that are broken down into components, along with scaling kernels applied at each layer, to facilitate the sharing of information across various tasks efficiently and with a minimal number of parameters.
 In this approach, the weight matrix of each adapter, denoted as \( W \), is decomposed into two distinct elements: a template kernel \( T \) and a scaling kernel \( S \).
 The weight matrix is then reconstructed through the Kronecker product of these two kernels, represented as \( W = T \otimes S \).
 This method effectively reduces the number of parameters required while still preserving the level of accuracy in the system. \textbf{ViT-Adapter}~\cite{chen2022vision} leverages the inherent representation power of a plain ViT backbone and augments it with an adapter that incorporates image-specific inductive biases during fine-tuning.
 This enables the model to capture high-frequency details crucial for tasks like object detection and segmentation. \textbf{SAN} (Side Adapter Network)~\cite{xu2023side} decouples mask proposal generation and class recognition for open-vocabulary semantic segmentation.
 A lightweight side network is attached to a frozen CLIP model, predicting mask proposals and attention bias to guide CLIP's recognition of the mask's class.
 This design leverages CLIP's robustness while minimizing additional parameters and computational cost.
 The attention bias is applied in CLIP's attention mechanism \( \operatorname{Attention}(Q, K, V, \text{bias}) \), where \( Q \), \( K \), and \( V \) represent query, key, and value vectors, enhancing CLIP's awareness of the proposed regions. \textbf{LoRand}~\cite{yin20231} adds lightweight, low-rank adapter modules to a pre-trained vision model, such as the Swin Transformer, without updating the original model's parameters.
 These adapters consist of multi-branch low-rank projections and non-linearities, enabling them to capture complex representations with minimal parameters.
 Specifically, for a backbone with parameters \(\theta\), LoRand trains a small subset \(\phi\) (\(1\% - 3\%\)) of \(\theta\), where \(\phi \subset \theta\), achieving competitive performance with full fine-tuning while significantly reducing the number of trainable parameters.